kimj39/kimj39.github.io/README.md

 •	Demo website for service offering candid and unbiased tours and perspectives of colleges.

+• Website constructed using HTML, CSS, Javascript, jQuery, and BootStrap.

 # Team Members

 • Ji Woo Kim